-In order to solve the allocation problem for S and $NO_x$ emissions related to the production of electricity (that have to be excluded from the $P_S$ and $P{NO_x}$ calculation), the same solution adopted in the Tissue paper criteria (2009/568/EC) can be proposed.
+In order to solve the allocation problem for S and NO_x emissions related to the production of electricity (that have to be excluded from the P_S and P{NO_x} calculation), the same solution adopted in the Tissue paper criteria (2009/568/EC) can be proposed.

-"In case of a co-generation of heat and electricity at the same plant the allocation of the emissions of $NO_x$ and S the electricity (the net electricity) and the heat generation (the net heat) according to following equation:

-The share of the emissions from the electricity generation:
+In case of a co-generation of heat and electricity at the same plant the emissions of S and NOx from electricity generation can be subtracted from the total amount.
+Following equation can be used to calculate the share of the emissions from the electricity generation: